MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 KUBELET_IDENTITY_PRINCIPAL_ID=$(az identity show --name ${KUBELET_IDENTITY_NAME} --resource-group ${RESOURCE_GROUP} --query 'principalId' -o tsv)
 ```

-**Grant AcrPull permissions for the Kubelet identity:**
+#### Grant AcrPull permissions for the Kubelet identity

 ```azurecli-interactive
 az role assignment create --role AcrPull --scope ${REGISTRY_ID} --assignee-object-id ${KUBELET_IDENTITY_PRINCIPAL_ID} --assignee-principal-type ServicePrincipal
 ```

 After you configure these resources, you can proceed to create the network isolated AKS cluster with BYO ACR.
-For private cluster type, you can either choose a private link-based cluster or an API Server VNet integration type cluster.

 ### Step 6: Create network isolated cluster using the BYO CR

-**Private link-based cluster:**
+When creating a network isolated AKS cluster, you can choose one of the following private cluster modes - Private link or API Server Vnet Integration.

+Regardless of the mode you select, you set `--bootstrap-artifact-source` and  `--outbound-type` parameters.

+`--bootstrap-artifact-source` can be set to either `Direct` or `Cache` corresponding to using direct MCR (NOT network isolated) and private ACR (network isolated) for image pulls respectively.

+The `--outbound-type parameter` can be set to either `none` or `block`.
+If the outbound type is set to `none`, then AKS doesn't set up any outbound connections for the cluster, allowing the user to configure them on their own.
+If the outbound type is set to block, then all outbound connections are blocked.

+#### Private link

 Create a private link-based network isolated cluster that accesses your ACR by running the [az aks create][az-aks-create] command with the required parameters.